tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

 ### Primitives

 + Primitives are **non-reference types** i.e. they **passed by value**(when we assign one variable to another) and defined by programming language.
-So when we copy a variable into another variable - we copy the value and then create that value somewhere else in the heap memory.
+So when we copy a variable into another variable - we copy the value and then create that value somewhere else in the memory heap.

     ```js
     let a = 5; // "a" now has an address of where this primitive value "5" sits in memory.